Nazulka/Visit-Kyrgyzstan/README.md

     * All navigation links change color dark grey on hover and the current page's link stays "active", so the users can easily identify the page they are on.

 * _**Home**_
-    * A temporary Covid alert banner has been added to the top of the Home Page, to help users find out latest information on the situation in Kyrgyzstan as soon as they land on the website.
-"Learn more" - serves as a link and takes users to GOV.UK website's Kyrgyzstan travel advice page, which opens in a tew tab.
+    * A temporary Covid alert banner has been added to the top of the Home Page, to help users to find out latest information on the situation in Kyrgyzstan as soon as they land on the website.
+"Latest travel advice" - serves as a link and takes users to GOV.UK website's Kyrgyzstan travel advice page, which opens in a tew tab.
     The red background color has been chosen to highlight the importance of the section and to draw attention.
-    * Home page consists of a Bootstrap image carousel and cycles through a series of images, that showcase the natural beauty of Kyrgyzstan.
+    * Home page consists of a Bootstrap image carousel that cycles through a series of images showcasing the natural beauty of Kyrgyzstan.
-    The image carousel allows 5 seconds delay between automatically cycling the images and includes previous / next controls for users convenience.
+    The image carousel allows 5 seconds delay between automatically cycling the images and includes previous / next controls for users' convenience.

 * _**Discover**_
     * This page consists of a heading, a text paragraph and Bootstrap 3 cards section.
     Heading - is an HTML h1 element, that also serves as a title for the whole website.
-It is followed by a text section and three column Bootstrap card section.
+It is followed by a text section and three column (on medium and larger screen sizes) Bootstrap card section.
+    On small and extra-small screen sizes cards take up the whole width of the screen.
     * Each card consists of an image to visually support the content of the section and is followed by text.
 Images zoom out on hover for added user interactivity.
     * On the bottom of the section there are "Read more" buttons which hide extra contents of the paragraphs and show the hidden content once user clicks on the button.
     It allows to keep the page clean and neat.
 Once clicked, the buttons' inner text change to "Read Less", which user can click again to collapse the content.

 * _**Explore**_
     * Explore page consists of a heading, a sidebar and a map elements.
-The sidebar section contains a placeholder heading and a description text for when the page is loaded.
+The sidebar section contains a placeholder heading and a description text that appear when the page is loaded or refreshed.
     * The map section was designed using Google Maps API and focused on the map of Kyrgyzstan.
 It also contains markers to identify places of interest for users.
-    * Infowindow with the name of the location appears on mouseover the markers and disappears on mouseout.
+    * Infowindow with the name of the location appears on mouseover on the markers and disappears on mouseout.
 This was desined to avoid clutter and increase visibility of the elements of the map.
     If users click on a marker, a full information, including an image, name and description of the place appear in the sidebar section.